 Pointing in the direction you want the dog to go (as compared to chasing or blocking the dog), was a much more popular method of arm signals in the past than it is today.
 It was used by some of the best stockmen and trial handlers.
 This is the method of arm signals (and the way of using the arms in sheepdog training) that I believe is superior to the “chasing/blocking” system.

-Overview: Over the years I have come across a number of pet trainers, and also at least one quite well-known sheepdog trainer, who recommended using commands as praise.
+Overview: Over the years I have come across at least one quite well-known sheepdog trainer (and many pet trainers), who recommended using commands as praise.
 For example, if we sit our dog down, then instead of just saying “good dog”, these trainers recommend saying “good sit down”.

 Running time: 5 minutes